-But there are other mechanisms that likely influence ED visits during civil unrest.
+Other mechanisms likely influence ED visits during civil unrest.
 Crowd control techniques such as pellet guns, tear gas, and other chemical irritants have been shown to have adverse effects on individual health, and the way these are used can impact the overall rate of ED consultations [19].
-Rubber bullets have been cited to cause eye injuries, lacerations, contusions, and hematomas [20 – 23].
+Rubber bullets have been cited for causing eye injuries, lacerations, contusions, and hematomas [20 – 23].
 Burns and physical blows from batons, bottles, bricks, boots, and other objects also account for physical injury during protests [19, 22].
 The use of tear gases —a subset of riot control agents that cause tears, eye pain, and difficulty keeping the eyes open— has been associated with short and long-term effects on the respiratory system [15, 19, 24 – 26] {Haar, 2017 #14}.
-Thus, the more immediate and direct exposure consequences of crowd control techniques are dermatologic (e.g. irritation, dermatitis, skin rashes), traumatological (injuries and disabilities) and respiratory (e.g. dyspnea, coughing, choking and chest tightness) {Centers for Disease Control and Prevention, 2018 #12} {Rothenberg, 2016 #13}
+Thus, the more immediate and direct exposure consequences of crowd control techniques are dermatologic (e.g., irritation, dermatitis, skin rashes), traumatological (injuries and disabilities), and respiratory (e.g., dyspnea, coughing, choking, and chest tightness) {Centers for Disease Control and Prevention, 2018 #12} {Rothenberg, 2016 #13}

-However, data about the effects of social movements on health came mainly from case studies with small sample size.
+However, data about the effects of social movements on health came mainly from case studies with a small sample size.
 To our knowledge, it has not yet been studied whether social movements and crowd control during civil unrest affects the admission rate or severity of the injury and respiratory cases at the population level.

-We aimed to quantify the effects of the October 2019 Chilean protests on emergency health system services utilization and inpatient admission rates in three large public hospitals near to the protests focal point in Santiago.
+We aimed to quantify the effects of the October 2019 Chilean protests and crowd-control techniques on emergency health system services utilization and inpatient admission rates in three large public hospitals near to the protest's focal point in Santiago.

 Methods